Deadshot0x7/Deadshot0x7/README.md

 ## I'm a Full Stack Developer!
 ```
 > I'm Working on a custom rom
-> My hobbies are like to create the moduels or libary for the python
+> My hobbies are like to create the modules or libary for the python

 ```